The blogosphere is full of it.

 "They have become my trusted advisor in a way that – years ago – a bank manager might have been"Click to tweet

 New breed of accountancy firm

 She agreed to a meeting, then did all the vetting.
-Once satisfied it was a good move, she signed up.
+Once satisfied she was dealing with someone she could trust, she signed up.

 Easing the tax burden

 She’s keen to stress that the burden she’s referring to is purely an administrative one.
 She pays the tax she owes!

 But it was the admin she hated.
 And the thing she used to dread most was not knowing what her annual corporation tax liabilities would be in advance.
 “My old accountant could never give me a running total.”

 That’s all changed now and the last time it was due, not only did Alice know what she needed to set aside, the process of paying it was seamless.
 Her accountant handled the whole thing digitally.

 Alice is the first person to admit that she does a lot of the work her previous accountant did for her.
 But – thanks to QuickBooks – it’s easy, quick and she’s more hands-on as a result.
 “More importantly” she says, “I’m more accountable to myself, too”.